L-Lawliet27/Python_Stuff/README.md

 Somewhat inspired by @allanburleson [Sanderson Progress Bar](https://gist.github.com/allanburleson/037bd04bdc8a208e3a61b376cb4b1884).

 ## [sendToKindle.py](https://github.com/L-Lawliet27/Python_Stuff/blob/main/eBookPriceNotifier/sendToKindle.py)
 This takes any file from my specified folder that has extensions ".epub", the soon deprecated ".mobi", and ".pdf" and sends them to my kindle via email.
+Then, it moves said files to the "SentEbooks" folder within it (which it creates if it isn't so already).

 ## [fileOrganizer.py](https://github.com/L-Lawliet27/Python_Stuff/blob/main/fileOrganizer.py)